canada-ca/digital-playbook-guide-numerique/en/5-work-in-open-by-default.md

 - Ensure that we maintain the rights to all data developed by third parties in a manner that is releasable and reusable at no cost to the public **(Digital Services Playbook (US))**
 - Data and code is shared so that clients can extract/create value. **(General design principles - Digital Design Playbook (ISED))**

-**Build It Right Principles (GC):**
+**Digital Architectural Standards (GC):**
 {: .dpgn-data-ignore}

 <!-- markdownlint-disable MD032 -->
-- {: .dpgn-digital-architectural-open-by-default-3} For custom-built solutions, make source code open and reusable under an appropriate open source software license where possible.
+- {: .dpgn-digital-architectural-open-standards-solutions-3} Make source code open and reusable under an appropriate open source software license.
-- {: .dpgn-digital-architectural-open-by-default-5} Solution designs must support the ability to identify and extract public data from protected data in order to support Open Data and Open Information initiatives.
+- {: .dpgn-digital-architectural-open-standards-solutions-4} Expose public data to implement Open Data and Open Information initiatives.
 {: .dpgn-digital-architectural}
 <!-- markdownlint-enable MD032 -->